Birkhoff's Theorem and Uniqueness: A Peek Beyond General Relativity: Introduction

-These novel properties motivate us to explore the extension of Birkhoff's theorem within the Einstein branch of a class of modified theories discussed below.
-In particular, we shall show that Schwarzschild solution remains the unique vacuum solution outside spherically symmetric objects in the Einstein branch of these theories.
-Similar to the case of GR, the staticity and asymptotic flatness of the exterior spacetime follow from the spherical symmetry.
+We must emphasize the non-triviality of our result.
+First, it is not a-priori guaranteed that the Einstein branch of an alternative theory, like QG, would possess only a single type of spherically symmetric solutions.
+Therefore, our demonstration of the Schwarzschild metric's uniqueness within this branch is significant.
+Secondly, note that our assumption of the Einstein branch is not to neglect the effect of the helicity-$0$ mode present in such theories.
+In fact, its effect is there in all branches, as it is one of the degrees of freedom of the theory.
+The only speciality of the Einstein branch is that the effect of helicity-$0$ mode in this branch creates a smooth analytic deviation from GR.
+In all other branches, it produces non-analytic departures.

 We shall also discuss several important implications of this result, which are of utmost observational relevance.
 For instance, we shall argue that as a direct consequence of this powerful theorem, the actual spacetime metric outside a horizonless star in the theories under consideration cannot be both spherically symmetric and remain within the Einstein branch due to the failure of junction conditions at the surface of the star~\cite{khakshournia2023art}.
 In other words, unlike GR, the spacetime outside a spherically symmetric star in these theories must deviate from the Einstein branch.
 This deviation, in turn, provides a novel observational probe into the nature of beyond-GR theories.

 Throughout this work, we shall set $G=c=1$.
-We begin our analysis with quadratic gravity (QG) in Sect.\ref{sect:QG} as a warm-up, which we then generalize to more comprehensive beyond-QG theories in Sect.~\ref{sect:beyondQG}.
+We begin our analysis with QG in Sect.~\ref{sect:QG} as a warm-up, which we then generalize to more comprehensive beyond-QG theories in Sect.~\ref{sect:beyondQG}.
 Finally, we conclude in Sect.~\ref{sect:conclusion} by outlining potential future generalizations of our findings.